rafaelmm82/rsmt/README.md

 # rsmt
-Reservoir Surrogate Modeling Toolbox (rsmt), is a data-driven surrogate modeling package and related tools focused on speed and easiness to create some initial model propositions in the proxy/surrogate/substitute problem domain for oil and gas reservoirs.
+Reservoir Surrogate Modeling Toolbox (rsmt), is a data-driven surrogate modeling package and related tools focused on speed and easiness way to create  initial model propositions in the proxy/surrogate/substitute problem domain for oil and gas reservoirs.

-### simhand
+### simhandle

 Simulation Handle, is the module responsible to dealing with the specifications of the oil and gas reservoir simulations.
 For now, only working with CMG v.2015.